Who have provinces pegged to receive COVID-19 vaccines in the coming weeks?

 Some residents of Toronto and Peel Region aged 50 and older can now book their COVID-19 vaccine appointments.

-Toronto says people who live in hot spot neighbourhoods can book an appointment to get their shot, while Peel has opened the bookings for anyone in the age group.
+Toronto says people who live in hot spot neighbourhoods can book an appointment to get their shot.

 The Ontario government said beginning April 5, people aged 60 and over could book their vaccine appointments in every region.